Enchantment Means “To sing”

 Now you might be thinking, “what’s singing got do with overcoming polarization, Chloé?”

-The Science of Singing Together
+The Science of Song & Dance

 According to psychophysiologist Stephen Porges, singing together is a co-regulating “neural exercise of the social engagement system,” one that calms down the vagus nerve and slows down your autonomic nervous system.

 As mammals, we literally need each other to survive and we have something called a myelinated ventral vagus which allows us to give off cues of safety, proximity, and trust to signal connection.
-Singing together activates that ventral vagus nerve, and leads to tighter social bonding between members of a community.
+Singing and dancing together activates that ventral vagus nerve, and leads to tighter social bonding between members of a community.
 It releases neurochemicals like oxytocin, dopamine and endorphins and induces positive emotions that strengthen social cohesion. ,

 “This is not hyperbole; I feel like Theory of Enchantment absolutely changed the way I am living life.
 It has changed the way I interact with all people, even my family, my kids, my husband, my extremely conservative parents, and my extremely progressive friends.
 It has absolutely changed me personally, not just at work, or with race relations, but with human relations.” - Adam B, student, Sacramento, California